 The most distinctive feature of my work is light.
 I look for the limits of dusk and dawn, my light is blue, cold.
 I have always felt a great attraction for the dim and intimate, subtle, serene lighting that surrounds the stage.
 I create from the "liminal" (from both sides of a border or threshold); I mean, being between day and night, tranquility and restlessness.
 I move and explore the place that exists between the different polarities because for me there are no limits.
 There are roads, bridges...
 And in the end: Nature always wins, it's everything.

 Irene Cruz creates her artworks using natural elements and blue lights.
 Most of her photographs and videos are depersonalised portraits interacting with nature.
 She photographs feature a cinematographic atmosphere, and combine fiction with reality, rendering her work highly recognizable.

 Influenced by cinematographers as Emmanuel Lubezki, Lance Acord and Christopher Doyle, Irene Cruz’s ephemeral yet exquisitely crafted works have a natural elegance that brings us back to the German Romanticism paintings and imaginary.
 She engulfs us in her universe and makes us part her work, feeling like voyeurs of the way she perceives the landscapes.

-Irene Cruz (Madrid, 1987) is an artist who is gaining a remarkable personality, with a very recognisable style for everyone nowadays.
-It is difficult not to be seduced by her pictures, especially by the aura of mystery and poetry inside their atmospheres, with a cinematographic environment, but also by the fact that she knows how to articulate what at first glance could seem opposite to us; fiction and reality, nature and human presence.
+Irene Cruz (Madrid, 1987) is an artist who is gaining a remarkable personality, with a very recognizable style for everyone nowadays.
+It is difficult not to be seduced by her pictures, especially by the aura of mystery and poetry inside her atmospheres, with a cinematographic environment, but also by the fact that she knows how to articulate what at first glance could seem opposite to us; fiction and reality, nature and human presence.